reproducibility-challenge/neurips2019/_pages/01_call.md

 title: Task Description
 ---

-You should select a paper from the [2019 NeurIPS](https://nips.cc/Conferences/2019/) accepted papers (which will be made available to OpenReview shortly after final notification), and aim to replicate the experiments described in the paper.
-The goal is to assess if the experiments are reproducible, and to determine if the conclusions of the paper are supported by your findings.
+You should select a paper from the [2019 NeurIPS](https://nips.cc/Conferences/2019/) [accepted papers](https://neurips.cc/Conferences/2019/AcceptedPapersInitial), and aim to replicate the experiments described in the paper.
+The objective is to assess if the experiments are reproducible, and to determine if the conclusions of the paper are supported by your findings.
 Your results can be either positive (i.e. confirm reproducibility), or negative (i.e. explain what you were unable to reproduce, and potentially explain why).

 **Essentially, think of your role as an inspector verifying the validity of the experimental results and conclusions of the paper.
 In some instances, your role will also extend to helping the authors improve the quality of their work and paper.**